toukohan/tudu/readme.md

 # Changes

+- Added complete task by clicking the task title.
+And when completed, shows a x to delete the task.
 - Hiding the show -button from the modal until it's functional.
 - Added remove group functionality in the Groups Modal
 - Changed "completed" -> "done" in the taskModel